+Will YOU be the one to find her?
 Join the excitement with our Queen of Hearts Raffle, a game of chance made popular for its record jackpot prizes.
-This weekly raffle will supplement Carmel Street Scenes as an important fundraising tool for the school.
+Proceeds benefit tuition assistance and student programming.

 The coveted National Blue Ribbon School award affirms the hard work of students, educators, families, and communities in creating safe and welcoming schools where students master challenging and engaging content.
 Carmel Catholic is one of six high schools in the nation to receive this award five times.

 In 2018, our Board of Directors embarked on a journey to create a new five-year strategic plan centered on enhancing the student experience and improving the quality of our education.
 Thanks to their leadership, we have set a course of forward movement to be a stronger, student-centered school grounded in our BVM and Carmelite faith.

 The Carmel Catholic Athletic Booster Club is dedicated to the promotion of the athletic programs at Carmel Catholic High School.
 Through volunteerism, fundraising, and planned giving, the student-athletes of Carmel Catholic are advantaged by the generosity of the Athletic Booster Club membership, who serve to support and inspire the Corsair athletic community.

 Single-game ticket sales for all Carmel Catholic regular-season home games have moved exclusively online—cash will no longer be accepted—which will help to deliver a more efficient, safe, and fan-friendly event experience.

 The Christian Service program is a time-honored tradition at Carmel and in an effort to respond to the new dynamics and needs of our students and families, we have redesigned the program.
 We are shifting our focus to intentionality, reflection, and relationship building.
 The goal of this program is to further enable our students to become an incarnation of Christ in the world today, bringing their individual experiences and God-given gifts to those they serve in order to impact our world for the greater good.